Warning: *privacy not included with this product

 Review date: Nov.
 8, 2021

-Tiny earbuds in five shiny colors.
-They do the things earbuds do: sound good, cancel noise, let in ambient noise if you want, last up to 22 hours, pair with a phone or computer over Bluetooth, get lost easily.
-You can use the Find My Earbuds feature in the app to help find them, but only if they are already connected to your phone so don't lose these little guys if their battery is dead or you're more than 32 feet away.
+Samsung offers many versions of their Galaxy earbuds.
+There's the Buds2, Buds Pro, Buds Live, and Buds+.
+That's a lot of Buds.
+And these tiny earbuds come in lots of shiny colors.
+They do the things earbuds do: sound good, cancel noise, let in ambient noise if you want, pair with a phone or computer over Bluetooth, get lost easily.
+You can use the Find My Earbuds feature in the app to help find them, but only if they are already connected to your phone, so don't lose these little guys if their battery is dead or you're more than 32 feet away.

-These headphones come with a voice assistant name Bixby that will listen for your voice commands.
-Samsung says they may use your interactions with Bixby to learn more about you and then target you with adds or share this data with others who may use it to target you.
-That means it's possible you could ask Bixby to play lots of sappy, love songs over and over.
+What could go wrong?
+Well, Samsung likes to show ads tailored to you through various ad networks, and say they do a lot of tracking of your online activities to do so.
+These headphones come with a voice assistant named Bixby that will listen for your voice commands.
+Samsung may use your interactions with Bixby to learn more about you and then target you with ads or share this data with others who may use it to target you.
+That means it's possible you could ask Bixby to play lots of sappy love songs over and over.
 Marketers could use this information to target you with ads for very expensive engagement rings.
-Love sick you spends way too much money on a ring for your significant other and you get turned down leaving your poor and heart broken.
+Then love sick you spends way too much money on a ring for your significant other and you get turned down, leaving you poor and heartbroken.
 OK, this is probably not likely, but also not impossible in our digital ad economy.

 Name, email, phone number, date of birth, gender

 How can you control your data?

 What is the company’s known track record of protecting users’ data?

 In February, 2020, Samsung had a data breach on it UK customer account pages, affecting less than 150 people.

 Can this product be used offline?

 User-friendly privacy information?